 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-Whistle-blowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).
+Whistle-blowing re the Executive Headteacher should be made to the Chair of the Governing Body who can be contacted via the Clerk to Governors.

-27. Physical Intervention
+28. Physical Intervention

 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
-We have a separate protocol regarding physical intervention.
+The federation has a protocol for Physical Intervention which staff have been informed of.